OpenNTI/nti.docs.platform.enduser/adminguide/sitecredit.rst

 Manage Site Credit
 -------------------

 Create credit types to award for course completion.
-You can also award credit manually for any occassion.
+You can also award credit manually for any occasion.

+.. note: Learn more about how learners interact with progress, certificates, and credit within the User Guide: https://help.nextthought.com/userguide/Progress_Certs_Credit.html

 Create Credit Options
 ---------------------